 Some people think that because their house is built on a concrete slab that it is harder for termites to enter the dwelling.
 Termites have the ability to come through the horizontal surface of the slab through hairline cracks in the concrete.

-Due to the ability of Termites to infest homes in this way, it is imperative that your Inspector utilises the latest Thermal Imaging tools to assist in detecting nests in wall cavities or behind bathroom wall tiles/shower recesses.
+Due to the ability of Termites to infest homes in this way, it is imperative that your Inspector utilises the latest Thermal Imaging tools to assist in detecting nests inside wall cavities or behind bathroom wall tiles/shower recesses.

 If your inspector does not use the latest technological tools, Termites may be doing unseen structural damage to your house Timbers.
 Only by having regular Termite Inspections can you detect Termites early and avoid very costly repairs!